Industry vs. Academia: Which is the Better Place to Work as a Life Scientist?

 So, “freedom” is a word that is often used to describe an academic researcher’s work, although it should be pointed out that with that so-called freedom comes all the responsibility, as well.
 Responsibility to acquire and manage the funding, hire any staff, develop the experiments, write the papers, get the work done, stay on schedule, and so forth.

 As mentioned earlier, academic researchers typically work alone.
-But in industry, there are usually teams of individuals with specific work goals.
+But in the industry, there are usually teams of individuals with specific work goals.
 Often, given the international scale of big pharma, those teams are scattered around the globe and the work essentially goes on 24/7, despite the nine to five work shifts.

 Depending on your personality, this can be a good or a bad thing.
 Lee said, “As an academic scientist, especially as a postdoc, you’re solely in charge of your own project.
 Everything that moves forward in your project is dependent on you and your own time.
 You’re really just working within your own little bubble.”